Back to Menu

 - A visit to the large weekly market on Sunday mornings, which takes place outside town on the north side (best to go early – it starts around 6 am and finishes about 3 pm).
 Ignore guide books which tell you it’s on Thursdays.

 - A stroll in the public gardens near the wall (for example, head towards the Palais Salam Hotel).
 Some areas have unpredictable opening times.

 - Reading – We hope you will enjoy browsing our library, which includes a lot of specialist books about Morocco as well as plenty of fiction and various other general interest books.
 Please ensure that you return books to the place they came from (you’ll see labels on the shelf and on the spine of the book eg B for botany etc).
 Please feel free to swop any fiction book you have read for any you find that you’d like to take away.
-We also have a number of very special books and maps which we keep locked in the office; you are welcome to borrow these by recording what you have taken.
+We also have a number of very special books and maps which we keep locked in the office; you are welcome to borrow these by recording with our manager what you have taken.
 These are for use only in the ecolodge.